apluslms/a-plus-rst-tools/README.md

 # back later.
 A draft does not count as a submission and does not affect
 # grading.
 Autosave can also be enabled for individual questionnaires.
 enable_autosave = False

+# If True, do not display a confirmation dialog when attempting to submit
+# identical/duplicate answers to questionnaires or submit exercises.
+disable_duplicate_check = False
 ```

 ### Sphinx configurations that should be modified with a-plus-rst-tools